-For the first two days of the unit, I front-load information about the essential elements of a story, and we fill out our note-takers together.
-The key to helping students be successful with sketch notes is to model the process and set boundaries.
+It usually takes a full period to go over the different elements and complete our notetakers.
+The key to helping students be successful with doodle notes is to model the process and set boundaries.
 Always add the essential content first.
 Adding color, bubble letters, doodles, etc., can only come once the content is down.

-Next, set a timer and work alongside the kids.
-Five minutes per section of notes is plenty of time!
+I also set a timer and work alongside the kids.
+3-5 minutes per section of notes is plenty of time!
 This also helps break up the lecture portion because it keeps students involved.

 Station 1: The Components of a Setting

 This activity is a hoot!
 If you want to see 6th-grade boys squirm, watch them draw the “romantic” mood strip.
 My students actually added a “PG” requirement on this slip.
-So many students loved what they started during this activity and later chose it as their story seed they wanted to turn into a complete narrative later in the year!
+So many students loved what they started during this station and later chose it as their story seed they wanted to turn into a complete narrative later in the year.

 Station 3: Character Analysis & Character Development